Antibunching in locally driven dissipative Lieb lattices: Results

 For our positive-P simulations dedicated to this problem, we choose $U = 0.1\gamma$ as a value well within the regime of applicability of the positive-P method \cite{PRXQuantum.2.010319}, as well as accessible to the state of the art in polariton micropillar experiments.
 For this value of $U$, the above formulae give $\Delta_{opt} = -0.28\gamma$ and $J_{opt} = 2.775\gamma$.
 A plot of $g^{(2)}_j(\tau)$ for these optimal parameters is shown in Fig.~\ref{3sO_PPg2t}.

 The results in Fig.~\ref{3sO_PPg2t} show the characteristic oscillations with $\tau$ typically seen with the UPB.
 Another feature that is apparent here is that a weaker external drive $F$ results in stronger antibunching, i.e.~smaller $g^{(2)}_2(0)$; for $F = \gamma$, we get \mbox{$g^{(2)}_2(0) = 0.271(6)$}, while \mbox{$F = 0.5\gamma$} results in \mbox{$g^{(2)}_2(0) = 0.10(2)$}.
 There is a trade-off, however; smaller $F$ also results in reduced occupation of the relevant site, which would make the effect more difficult to observe in \mbox{experiments}.
+This naturally arises as higher occupation states should be expected to have higher amplitudes for $n\geq2$ in the Fock basis, which contribute to the size of $g^{(2)}_2(0)$.